iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 91 | ADC Interface
 =================================================

+Vertiq's :ref:`ADC Interface <manual_adc_interface>` provides access to an on-board Analog to Digital Converter (ADC).
+An ADC makes it possible for your module to read input analog voltages.
+The ADC handles voltages from 0.0V to 3.3V with a 12-bit resolution.
+For example, if you input 1V to the ADC interface, reading the voltage would return 1V, and reading the "raw value" would return 1241 (:math:`\frac{V_{\text{in}} * 4096}{3.3}`).

+The ADC interface provides read-only access to both the voltage read and the raw ADC value.

     .. table:: ADC Interface
         :widths: 8 18 15 10 5 50
         :class: tight-table